horazont/aioxmpp/docs/user-guide/quickstart.rst

 ============

 Services have now been mentioned several times.
-The idea of a :class:`aioxmpp.service.Service` is to implement a specific XEP or an optional part of the XMPP protocol.
+The idea of a :class:`aioxmpp.service.Service` is to implement a specific XEP or a part of the XMPP protocol.
 Services essentially do the same thing as discussed in the previous sections (sending and receiving messages, IQs and/or presences), but encapsulated away in a class.
 For details on that, see :mod:`aioxmpp.service` and an implementation, such as